Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Abstract

 \section{Abstract}

-The $^1E$---$^1A_1$ singlet manifold of the negatively charged nitrogen vacancy $($\nvm$)$ center in diamond plays a central role in the quantum information and quantum sensing applications of the \nvm\ center.
-However, the energy of this manifold within the diamond bandgap and with respect to the $^3A_2$---$^3E$ triplet manifold has not been measured directly.
-Using field-quenching effects on photoluminescence (PL) spectra, we report on the energy gap between the $^1E$---$^1A_1$ singlet manifold and the $^3A_2$ and $^3E$ ground and excited triplet states of the \nvm\ as a function of excitation wavelength and power, temperature, and applied magnetic field in a heavily nitrogen-doped sample.
+The $^1E$---$^1A_1$ singlet manifold of the negatively charged nitrogen vacancy (\nvm) center in diamond plays a central role in its quantum information and quantum sensing applications.
+However, the energy gap between the $^1E$ singlet state and diamond band edges or the $^3A_2$---$^3E$ triplet manifold has not been measured directly.
+Using field-quenching effects on photoluminescence (PL) spectra, we measure these energy gaps as a function of temperature, applied magnetic field, excitation wavelength, and excitation power in a heavily nitrogen-doped sample.
 Increased PL and decreased zero-phonon line width from the \nvz\ were observed in the presence of an applied magnetic field, indicating ionization from the long-lived $^1E$ singlet state.
 A temperature-dependent ionization threshold between 532~nm and~550 nm was found, locating the singlet states within the diamond band gap.